bajpaiankur213-tech/Music-Recommender-System/README.md

 - **`Music Info.csv`** — catalog metadata with columns including
   `track_id`, `name`, `artist`, `genre`, `tags`.
+  This dataset is uploaded in this repo itself.
 - **`User Listening History.csv`** — user playcounts with columns
   `track_id`, `user_id`, `playcount` (the file ships with a header row that isn't parsed automatically, which `data_preprocessing.py` handles).

+  This dataset can be accessed from here: https://drive.google.com/file/d/1nrQ9Sr2D1SvGcleNpjsucdgBuGTbtrKB/view?usp=sharing

 Both files come from the "Music Recommender System" dataset available on Kaggle.
 Point `config.DATA_DIR` at wherever you've downloaded them, e.g.: